profsmith89/ctps/_sources/chap04.md

     main()
 ```

 The `json` module defines a function called `dumps` that we use to convert JSON data into a string.
 Printing this string, we can see the structure of the data.
-In particular, we see that the value for the key `'query'` in our JSON-structured data is itself a dictionary.
+We see that the value for the key `'query'` in our JSON-structured data is itself a dictionary.
 This dictionary tells us things about the search (i.e., the total number of hits that the server got when performing the search), and a list of `'search'` results.
 Since we limited the server to returning only the top hit (i.e., `'srlimit': 1` in our `query` parameters), this list contains only a single element, which itself is a dictionary describing some characteristics of the article it found.
 Reading the JSON, we can see that this is the book we were hoping to find in Wikipedia!

 How would we access the title of the article returned in the JSON body?
 Well, following our description in the previous paragraph, we'd simply type: